surifirstpin/biplus_documentation/docs/DataRun.md

-Visualisation access the data and allows you to perform data analysis with slice and dice of report information with pictorial representation.
+Visualization access the data and allows you to perform data analysis with slice and dice of report information with pictorial representation.

 ## Selecting Fields from different mapped views